FedericoRessi/milkyway/README.md

 To run tests python2.7 and [Tox](http://tox.readthedocs.org/en/latest/install.html) are required.
 Tox should download from internet required python packages.
-If some error is reported by Tox (red messages), it must be corrected before the change reaches master branch.
+If some error is reported by Tox (red messages), it must be corrected before the change is pushed to master branch.

 **Execute static analisys**